RobbeDHondt/Kelvin-Helmholtz-CMfAA/README.md

 Project description:
 > This paper discusses some aspects of 2D simulations of the Kelvin-Helmholtz instability.
 Note that the simulations mentioned here are incompressible, while you should run compressible cases.
 Use the paper to initiate your own simulations, and to make contact with the paper results.

-Running the stuff in `SimCode` (where you can replace "4" by the number of processors you want to use)
+How to run the stuff in `SimCode` (where you can replace "4" by the number of processors you want to use):
 ```bash
 # One time
 cd SimCode